xneon2/Amazone/README.md

 ```
 Due to Userbot; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything you do.
-Absolutely, Neotro-x  executives do not accept responsibility.
+Absolutely, alexa  executives do not accept responsibility.
-By establishing the neotro-x, you are deemed to have accepted these responsibilities.
+By establishing the alexa, you are deemed to have accepted these responsibilities.
 ```

 ## 👨‍💻Developer

 )
 [![Chethana_Broh-TeenuhX](https://github.com/tenuh.png?size=100)](https://https://youtu.be/mcEeIspWOpY)
-#### Chethana_Bro(Teenuh-X😈
+### Chethana_Bro(Teenuh-X😈
 <a href="https://Wa.me/+94766598862">
     <img src="https://img.shields.io/badge/FindOn%20whatsapp-purple&style=plastic">